VinUni Banner

 College

 2 Develop the research proposal (including activity and budget plans).
-Project budgets must
+Project budgets must adhere to VinUni’s cost norms.
+Student (with Supervisor)

 College